HarryXD2018/3DPainter/README.md

 - matplotlib
 - opencv-python
 - mediapipe
+- open3d-python

+Or run `pip install -r requirements.txt` in your command line.

 *Please note that you need to download [hand landmark](https://github.com/google/mediapipe/tree/master/mediapipe/modules/hand_landmark) model that suits your PC and put it at the root folder.*